readyapi/cligenius/docs/help-typer.md

 There you could buy me a coffee ☕️ to say thanks. 😄

-## Sponsor the tools that power Types
+## Sponsor the tools that power Cligenius

-As you have seen in the documentation, Types is built on top of Click.
+As you have seen in the documentation, Cligenius is built on top of Click.

 You can also sponsor: